St. Mark’s Library

 - Suggestions for additions to the collection are always welcome.

 - Gifts may be made to the library in the form of memorials or in honor of individuals.
 Recipients or their families are notified and commemorative book plates are placed in each donated item.

-Questions and comments can be directed to the church librarians at [email protected].
+Questions and comments can be directed to the church office at firstname.lastname@example.org.